gabrieloureiro/news./README.md

 - [EditorConfig](https://)

 <!-- GETTING STARTED -->

-## Please don't forget to accept the application access your location.

 ## Getting Started

-If you do not want to run the project in the development environment, you can access it at [DEMO](https://news..vercel.app/).
+If you do not want to run the project in the development environment, you can access it at [DEMO](https://news-theta-ten.vercel.app/).

 ### Prerequisites